vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

 Or you can add them by right clicking and selecting add to shortcuts, like this.
-You can also rearrange shortcuts by just dragging them, like this.

 [short pause]